 8. Course Descriptions

-Transfer applicants are considered for academic scholarships based on their application for admission.
+Transfer applicants are considered for academic scholarships based on their academic performance and standardized test scores.
 Students interested in applying for additional opportunities should submit the CSS Profile application as well as the Free Application for Federal Student Aid (FAFSA) as soon as possible.
+Please know that need based financial aid is not available for foreign transfer students, so Trinity does not accept transfer applications from foreign students who require financial aid.

-All transfer applicants are considered for general academic scholarships based on their application for admission.
+All transfer applicants are considered for general academic scholarships based on a student's academic performance and standardized test scores.
 Students will be notified of any merit awards in their acceptance letter.
+Students who are seeking a second bachelor’s degree are not eligible for merit scholarship.

 Admitted transfer students who are active members of the Phi Theta Kappa Honor Society are considered for a special Phi Theta Kappa Transfer Scholarship Proof of Phi Theta Kappa membership is required at the time of application.

 Additional financial aid opportunities include grants, loans, and work-study for eligible students.
-Students must submit the CSS PROFILE and the Free Application for Federal Student Aid (FAFSA) to Trinity University as quickly as possible to be considered for these types of aid.
+Students must submit the CSS Profile and the Free Application for Federal Student Aid (FAFSA) to Trinity University as quickly as possible to be considered for these types of aid.
 The student will be notified if additional forms are required.
+Please know that need based financial aid is not available for foreign transfer students, so Trinity does not accept transfer applications from foreign students who require financial aid.

 As a residential, undergraduate focused institution, Trinity provides state-of-the-art residential life facilities to our students.
 Due to our three-year residency requirement, students are required to live on campus in our suite-style, semi-private residence halls through their junior year (six fall and spring semesters).